My Mount Fuji + Hakone Experience

 Beware – if you go in January like I did, be sure to come prepared with gloves and proper winter gear.
 There’s bound to be snow.
 I brought nothing but a black jacket and some hiking shoes with traction.
 I lived, but I sure was cold.

-The view from here of Mount Fuji was alright.
-It was pretty cloudy, but still pretty cool to see it so massive.
+Yes, at the top of the Hakone Ropeway you can see Mount Fuji, Lake Ashi, and sweeping scenery of Owakudani Valley.
+The view from here of Mount Fuji was alright, but not the best view as it it was pretty cloudy – but it was still pretty cool to see it so massive.

-View of Mount Fuji on a cloudy day from Hakone.
+View of Mount Fuji on a cloudy day from Hakone, Japan; January 2020

-What really liked was the gorgeous landscape beside it.
+What really liked was the gorgeous landscape of Owakudani Valleybeside it.

 View from Hakone at the top after the cable car ride; January 2020.